timesscar/tinyllama-docs/docs/itxllama/games/scummvm.md

-# ITX Llama - Running ScummVM Games
+# ITX-Llama - Running ScummVM Games

 While starting Quest for Glory 4 (ScummVM), game startup takes a while and the mt32-pi gets "hung".
 This guide will hopefully help you get games like this running on your ITX Llama.